foobacca/octoblog/source/_posts/2013-03-31-offlineimap-and-msmtp.markdown

     command="/usr/sbin/sendmail -bm -t -oem -oi",no-X11-forwarding,no-agent-forwarding,no-port-forwarding,no-pty ssh-dss AAA...

-In this case the `command` is the sendmail command for exim.
+In this case the `command` is the sendmail command for exim - I'm afraid you'll have to work out what your own sendmail command is.
 Finally, in your mail client, tell it to use ssh as the sendmail command.
 The following works for both mutt and alot:

     ssh -q -i /home/hamish/.ssh/id_mail_smtp smtpserver.example.org